Air Conditioning

 The good news?
 Most of the causes are preventable, and the steps you take now can keep your home more comfortable while reducing energy waste through the rest of winter—and into spring.

-1. Colder Late‑Winter Temperatures Drive Heavier HVAC Use
+1. Colder Late‑Winter Temperatures Drive Heavier Heater Use

 February often sees the coldest nights of the year, which means your heating system runs longer and more frequently to maintain the same indoor temperature you’re used to.
-Even a few degrees of added demand can push your HVAC system into longer cycles, increasing overall energy consumption.
+Even a few degrees of added demand can push your system into longer cycles, increasing overall energy consumption.
+Plus, family members using their own space heaters during peak time of use times?
+There goes your energy bill!

 Pair that with more time spent indoors, and the result is a noticeable bump in your utility bill.